-MOTF is diverse group of committed individuals led by Mayor Jim Donchess of Nashua, who have a passion and vision to create change and make an impact on the current opioid problem in Nashua and beyond.
+The City of Nashua Mayor's Opioid Task Force (MOTF) is diverse group of committed individuals led by Mayor Jim Donchess, who have a passion and vision to create change and make an impact on the current opioid problem in Nashua and beyond.
 We expect to achieve success in our efforts by working collaboratively using an approach that incorporates a shared vision, a common agenda, a shared system of measurement, mutually reinforcing activities, and continuous communication.

 MOTF envisions the development of sustainable solutions through a continuum of care model to reduce barriers to access to treatment and recovery for substance misuse; and improve prevention activities and access to behavioral health services to stop overdose and save lives